 “Nothing great was ever achieved without enthusiasm”

-The artist works in his studio named Creative Art Studios, which he originally founded in 1988.
+The artist’s studio, named Creative Art Studios, was originally founded by larry paul as LP Frey in 1988.
 The current works of larry paul present seven experimental series utilizing two drawing styles described in The Artist’s Perspective section.
-Since December 2018, he has produced over 100 numbered “experiments” of individual artworks using Prismacolor colored pencils, inks, and graphite.
-Much of his work derives from the outdoor and built environments, though much inspiration comes from a collection of his original photographs taken since the 1970s.
+Since December 2018, he has produced over 120 numbered “experiments” of individual artworks using Prismacolor colored pencils, inks, and graphite.
+Much of his work derives from the outdoor and built environments, though subject matter and inspiration comes from a collection of his original photographs taken since the 1970s.

-While the Gallery Page provides a discussion of the artist’s use of Abstract Expressionism and Impressionistic Realism for his broad stylistic over-brush, the seven series he currently works with are fluid.
-An additional subseries titled Time Era 2020 expressing the year’s state of affairs (i.e., Black Lives Matter, Covid-9, riots, etc.) is also being created under the Angry Thematics series.
-A discussion may help to better understand how each series fits into its respective style.
+The Gallery Page provides a discussion of the artist’s use of both Abstract Expressionism and Impressionistic Realism.
+The seven series he currently works with incorporate both of his stylistic tendencies.
+An additional sub-series titled Timeline Era 2020 expressing 2020’s state of affairs (i.e., Black Lives Matter, Covid-9, riots, etc.) is also being created under the Angry Thematics series.
+The following discussion is meant to better understand how each series fits into its respective style.

 - Series 1, Thru Things®, presents an impressionistic realism quality focusing primarily on architectural openings.
 Both color and monotone drawings are considered.
 The preferred composition is usually offset corners or close-ups of decayed areas.
 Interior ghost shapes are a bonus.